gigahidjrikaaa/GemmaVoice-SpeechAPI/backend/README.md

       - ${WHISPER_CACHE:-~/.cache/whisper}:/home/appuser/.cache/whisper
 ```

-The Compose file already provisions an `openaudio` service based on the upstream Fish Audio image.
-Point `OPENAUDIO_API_BASE` at `http://openaudio:8080` (the default) or adjust the environment variables to match your custom deployment.
+The Compose file already provisions an `openaudio_api` service based on the upstream Fish Audio image.
+Point `OPENAUDIO_API_BASE` at `http://openaudio_api:21251` (the default) or adjust the environment variables to match your custom deployment.
+A companion `openaudio_webui` container launches the official Gradio UI on `http://localhost:27860` for manual synthesis tests using the same checkpoints.

 ## Running locally without Docker